 As to the second aspect, which is peripheral and pertains to one’s dealings, this consists of subordinate matters which change according to the exigencies of time and place.
 For instance, in the time of Moses, the Israelites had no prison in the desert.
 If a crime was committed, it was necessary to inflict a punishment.
 In accordance with the exigencies of that place, the hand [of a thief] would be cut off for stealing [the equivalent of] five francs.
 Similarly, it was the law of the Torah that if one blinded the eye of another, his own eye was to be blinded in return; if one broke another’s tooth, his own tooth would be broken in kind.
 Now in Europe today, is it possible to cut off a hand for stealing [even] a million [francs]?

 Since these circumstances were no longer applicable to the time of Christ, this second aspect was changed.
-There are ten laws pertaining to murder in the Torah.
-Is it possible to execute them today?
+There are ten laws in the Torah that are punishable by death.
+Is it possible to carry them out today?
 It is for this reason that Christ abrogated these sorts of laws.
 In the time of Moses, divorce was acceptable, but in the time of Christ it became unacceptable; hence, a change occurred, and it was this new way that became applicable.
 The point is that the differences lie in the secondary matters, while the root and foundation of the divine religions is one.
 Accordingly, every Messenger has foretold the Prophet who will succeed Him, and every Prophet affirmed the Messenger who preceded Him.
 All the Prophets were at peace with one another; they had [only] love for each other.
 Why, then, should their followers dispute?
 In San Francisco, I gave a talk at a synagogue; I said to them [the Jews], “There is misunderstanding between you and the Christians, and as a result you have suffered for two thousand years.
 You imagine Christ to be the enemy of Moses, notwithstanding that Moses had no greater friend than Christ.
 Christ uplifted the name of Moses; He spread the Torah throughout the world; He brought fame to the Prophets of the house of Israel.
 Were it not for Christ, how would the Torah have been spread in Europe or disseminated in America?
 Thus, Christ was the Friend of Moses.
 Now the Christians say that Moses was a Prophet of God.
 What harm is there in that?
 You, too, [should] say that Christ was the Word of God, that this two-thousand-year-long dispute may come to an end.
 For two thousand years you have suffered all this pain because of this one statement.
 If you were to say only that much, that Christ is the Word of God, you would live in perfect peace and fellowship.”

 Likewise, Christ is mentioned in the Qur’án with the utmost sanctity.
 I speak not of history, rather the explicit [text of the] Qur’án stating that Christ was the Word of God, Christ was the Spirit of God, Christ was of the Holy Spirit.
 There is a Súrih in the Qur’án devoted specifically to Mary, where it is said that she was always at the Holy of Holies and engaged in constant worship.
 Eventually, a banquet-table was sent down to her from heaven, and as soon as Christ was born, He spoke.
 Truly, in the Qur’án there are praises of Christ which are entirely absent from the Gospel.